mdashfaqhussain/atm-asignment/README.md

-Atm Implementation
-Objective
-Problem Statement
-Write compiling code for "Cash Withdrawal" function, from an ATM which based on user specified amount, dispenses bank-notes.
-Ensure that the code takes care of the following:

-Minimum number of bank-notes are used while dispensing the amount Availability of various denominations in the ATM machine is maintained Code should be flexible to take care of any bank denomination as long as it is multiple of 10 Code should support parallel Cash Withdrawals i.e. two or more customer's should be able to withdraw money Takes care of exceptional situations
-Write appropriate unit test cases too
-State any assumptions made
-Write the compiling code using choice of your IDE (Eclipse, IntelliJ) Provide Unit Test Cases using JUNIT (if you are not conversant with JUNIT, just list down unit test cases) NFRs
-Readme.md - Duration of this exercise is 90 minutes.
-Please manage your time accordingly, - Make any necessary assumption, and clearly state the assumptions made. - Do not seek any help online or through any other source.

-Evaluation Criteria
-Code Completeness/ Correctness
-Code Structure: Modularity, usage of 00 principles and design patterns, size of classes, and functions, n-path complexity of functions.
-Code Quality: class/function/variable naming conventions, package/class structure, log messages - please do not provide comments unless necessary
-Choice of data structures
-Efficiency of code (leverage multi-threading wherever it makes sense) Code test Cases and follow TDD (if know)

-Solution
-Code starts from the Main class which initializes the ATM with cash.
-The Main class provides a menu for the user to withdraw cash or exit the application.
-The withdrawal process is handled by the CashWithdrawal class with the desired amount as input in a single-threaded manner.
-The balance is calculated after each transaction is completed.

-Assumptions
-Denominations in the ATM should be multiples of 100.
-There can be multiple denominations of different values and counts.
-The amount to be withdrawn should be a multiple of 100.
-Test cases for withdrawing using multiple threads are included in the test class.

-Testing and Running the Application
-Tested with JDK 17 and IntelliJ IDEA.

-Steps to Run the Application
-Clone the repository.
-Resolve Maven dependencies.
-Run mvn clean.
+# ATM Cash Withdrawal System

+## Objective

+To implement a "Cash Withdrawal" function for an ATM that dispenses bank-notes based on a user-specified amount.
+The implementation should:

+- Use the minimum number of bank-notes while dispensing the amount.
+- Maintain the availability of various denominations in the ATM machine.
+- Be flexible to handle any bank denomination as long as it is a multiple of 100.
+- Support parallel cash withdrawals, allowing two or more customers to withdraw money simultaneously.
+- Handle exceptional situations appropriately.
+- Include unit test cases.

+## Problem Statement

+Develop a cash withdrawal function for an ATM.
+Ensure that the solution:

+1. Uses the minimum number of bank-notes for dispensing the specified amount.
+2. Maintains the availability of various denominations within the ATM.
+3. Is flexible to support any denomination as long as it is a multiple of 100.
+4. Supports concurrent cash withdrawals.
+5. Handles exceptional situations effectively.

+## Non-Functional Requirements (NFRs)

+- **Readme.md**: The duration of this exercise is 90 minutes.
+Manage your time accordingly.
+- Clearly state any assumptions made.
+- Do not seek help online or through other sources.

+## Evaluation Criteria

+1. **Code Completeness/Correctness**: The solution should be complete and correct.
+2. **Code Structure**: Ensure modularity, use of OOP principles and design patterns, appropriate size of classes and functions, and low n-path complexity.
+3. **Code Quality**: Follow proper naming conventions, logical package/class structure, and include relevant log messages (avoid unnecessary comments).
+4. **Choice of Data Structures**: Use appropriate data structures for efficiency.
+5. **Efficiency of Code**: Leverage multi-threading where applicable.
+6. **Code Test Cases**: Follow TDD principles if possible and provide sufficient test coverage.

+## Solution

+* Code starts from the `Main` class which initializes the ATM with cash.
+* The `Main` class provides a menu for the user to withdraw cash or exit the application.
+* The withdrawal process is handled by the `CashWithdrawal` class with the desired amount as input in a single-threaded manner.
+* The balance is calculated after each transaction is completed.

+### Assumptions

+1. Denominations in the ATM should be multiples of 100.
+2. There can be multiple denominations of different values and counts.
+3. The amount to be withdrawn should be a multiple of 100.
+4. Test cases for withdrawing using multiple threads are included in the test class.

+## Testing and Running the Application

+* Tested with JDK 17 and IntelliJ IDEA.

+### Steps to Run the Application

+1. Clone the repository.
+2. Resolve Maven dependencies.
+3. Run `mvn clean`.
 If this is successful:
-Run the application with mvn exec:java and check the console for results.
+4. Run the application with `mvn exec:java` and check the console for results.
-If running the application with Maven fails, directly run the Main class from your IDE.
+5. If running the application with Maven fails, directly run the `Main` class from your IDE.